gatsby-image

 In Gatsby’s GraphQL implementation, you query for the first type by querying a

-— which you can see in the sample
+child object of an image called fixed — which you can see in the sample

 component above.
 For the second type, you do a similar query but for a child

-object called fluid
+object called fluid.

 Fragments